curiouslife/rulex/README.md

 # rulex
-A framework to build and apply arithmetic and logical rules and expressions
+A framework to build and apply arithmetic/logical rules and expressions